A heart-thumping ride, great scenery and colourful local characters make the Wairaurahiri Jet experience better than any theme park.

 The Wairaurahiri runs down a wide valley shaped by many bends and turns.
 In places high walls bend the outer radius, others where the water scoots past low banks of overhanging ferns offering a glance deep into the midst.
 The drivers have their favourite stops where you may clamber ashore and tread in luxury over spongy mosses and litterings of leaves absorbing the bird song and fecund smells of an unaffected rainforest.
 Back on board and on towards the ocean.
 It's known as the longest waterfall or, if you prefer, the steepest river and you can see and feel the drop as you speed on down.
 In places the Cameron Mountains can be seen to the west and the Hump Ridge to the east strewn with giant limestone tors stark against the skyline.

 Under the wire bridge and past the DOC hut, there is a lodge down there too - the Waitutu so named for it's position within the Waitutu Forests although not on the Waitutu River.
 That one is further west by a good 4 hour tramp along the South Coast Track.
-Here resides Peanut - custodian on the lodge and quite likely to offer you a fresh batch of scones and/or a cold beer.
 A ten minute walk due south and you're on the edge.
 That wondrous place where land becomes ocean.
 If the atmosphere is clear enough, the Solander Islands can be seen floating on the blue horizon; Rakiura too, further east.

 There are options at this point.
 Lunch and a meander about the paua shell littered beach and back into the jet, or a two hour tramp along the South Coast track towards Port Craig to see the huge viaducts.
 Percy Burn being the largest at 127m long and 36m high it's the largest still standing wooden viaduct in the world.
 Or perhaps a night at the lodge and out the next day?